← Back to articles

 Free.
 No email-gate.
 No upsell.
 This is the kind of reference the community needs.

-Two formats, same content: a printable PDF for the wall and the studio, and the LUFS Explorer — the interactive companion that lets you hover any platform and compare side-by-side.
+Two formats, same content: a printable PDF for the wall and the studio, and the LUFS Explorer — a very simple, interactive companion that lets you hover any platform and compare side-by-side.

 Who this is for

-For engineers — the working reference you keep next to your DAW.
+For engineers — you won't find any "secrets" here, but you will find a new way to explain these concepts to your clients and a handy resource to add extra value to your mastering services.
 The PDF also walks through practical scenarios when your master doesn't match the target: too high, too low, peak over the ceiling, or that "something's still off" feeling.
 Concrete steps, in context.

-For artists and producers — a way to understand what happens to your music after you upload it.
-You don't have to be the engineer to follow these decisions, and the more you understand them, the better the conversations with your engineer go.
+For artists and producers — a simple way to understand what happens to your music after you hit upload.
+It helps you communicate better with your engineer and gives you a guide to technical targets if you're curious about the process.

 How to use it